gregnordin/byproject/notes.md

 # Sunday, 2016-09-11

+## Implement -i and -x options

-I need to implement the -i and -x flags (see below under Saturday, 2016-09-03).
-With these flags there are 3 possibilities:
+I need to implement the -i and -x options (see below under Saturday, 2016-09-03).
+With these options there are 3 possibilities:

 1. Get all projects.
 This is currently what is implemented
 2. Include only specified projects (-i flag)